 Short Course Ethnographic Documentary.

-The course will take place between 11 and 22 June 2018 and is addressed to beginners who want to learn the technicalities of camera use, editing and sound recording, applied to the specific perspective of ethnographic documentary and visual anthropology.
+The course is addressed to beginners who want to learn the technicalities of camera use, editing and sound recording, applied to the specific perspective of ethnographic documentary and visual anthropology.

 Over the course of two weeks, you will learn how to shoot, make and edit films using a range of professional and/or easily available equipment.
 The course will include classes in visual methods, in using film and sound in research, the analysis of different documentary genres and instruction in audiovisual media across a range of platforms for disseminating research and achieving impact.
 Participants have come from all over the world and have previously included leading international academics, people from arts and scientific disciplines, teaching and NGO backgrounds, MA and PhD students, and University of Manchester staff.